istio/istio.io/_docs/concepts/traffic-management/handling-failures.md

 include:

 1. Timeouts

-2. Bounded retries with timeout budgets and variable jitter between retries
+1. Bounded retries with timeout budgets and variable jitter between retries

-3. Limits on number of concurrent connections and requests to upstream services
+1. Limits on number of concurrent connections and requests to upstream services

-4. Active (periodic) health checks on each member of the load balancing pool
+1. Active (periodic) health checks on each member of the load balancing pool

-5. Fine-grained circuit breakers (passive health checks) -- applied per instance in the load balancing pool
+1. Fine-grained circuit breakers (passive health checks) -- applied per instance in the load balancing pool

 These features can be dynamically configured at runtime through [Istio's traffic management rules](./rules-configuration.html).

-The jitter between retries minimizes the impact of retries on an overloaded upstream service, while timeout budgets ensure that the calling service gets a response (success/failure) within a predictable timeframe.
+The jitter between retries minimizes the impact of retries on an overloaded upstream service, while timeout budgets ensure that the calling service gets a response (success/failure) within a predictable time frame.

 A combination of active and passive health checks (4 and 5 above) minimizes the chances of accessing an unhealthy instance in the load